 This level of improvement is quite a stark contrast to the typical numbers quoted above that are experienced with conventional approaches, and certainly a strong motivation to try the protocol I discuss below.

-RA Can Be More Deadly than Heart Disease
+Rheumatoid Arthritis Can Be Deadlier Than Heart Disease

 Thirty years ago, one researcher concluded that there was an average loss of 18 years of life in patients who developed rheumatoid arthritis before the age of 50.